momer93/momer93.github.io/_projects/3_project.md

 ---
 layout: page
 title: Semi-automatic watering system
-description: another without an image
+description: A esp32 powered remote moisture level sensing and watering system
 img: /assets/img/hobby/esp32_watering/pw9.jpg
 importance: 3
 category: fun
 ---

-The watering setup uses an esp32 microcontroller board which is connected to a 8 channel relay board.
+The plants watering setup uses an esp32 microcontroller board which is connected to a 8 channel relay board.
 The relays switch on 5V water pumps via buttons on a smartphone app.
 Soil moisture sensors are also connected to the plants that measure the soil moisture at regular intervals and show it as a percentage on the app.
-The ESP32 is connected to the home wifi and also added to the software homeassisstant which is installed on a raspberry pi central hub.
+A temperature and humidity sensor namely he DHT11 is also installed to collect weather data.
+The ESP32 is connected to the home wifi and also added to the software Homeassisstant which is installed on a raspberry pi central hub.
 The raspberry pi acts like a central hub and the esp32 as a node.

 The reason I built this was becaue I found it really cumbersome begging my neighbour to water my plants, every time I was away from home for over a month.
 So i decided to build one with really cheap with off the shelf components.
 I didn't want a system that would water my plants completely automatically, I actually wanted to water them myself depending on which plant actually needed it.
 Depending on the soil moisture readings, I pressed a button on the app and this switched on the pumps for a set duration of time and so I had full control and also enjoyed watering my plants, as I was in another country.